openflighthpc/retype-documentation/Retype_Documentation/running_jobs/slurm_scheduler/viewing_compute_host_status.md

 icon: dot
 ---

-Users can use the `sinfo -Nl` command to view the status of compute node hosts in your Flight Compute research environment.
+Users can use the `sinfo -Nl` command to view the status of compute node hosts in your research environment.

 ```bash
 [centos@gateway1 (mycluster1) ~]$ sinfo -Nl